 There are two primary types of radiant floor heating systems: electric and hydronic radiant heating.
 They each have their advantages and disadvantages.
 Both systems can work for new construction and remodeling, though there are many other factors to consider when installing radiant floor heating.You also should consider factors such as the size of your home or space, your local climate, and, most importantly, your budget.

-Electric Radiant Floor Heating Systems
+Electric Radiant Heating

-Hydronic Radiant Floor Heating Systems
+Hydronic Radiant Heating

 The second option is hydronic radiant heating, which still uses electromagnetic waves to produce heat.
 The difference is in how the heat gets produced.
 As the name implies, a hydronic system uses water to produce the heat.
 The water is pumped through a series of pipes under the floor and transmitted as heat into the room.